TN-Holdings-LLC/psf-zero/test.md

 compile on a 15-qubit QuantumVolume circuit, submitted as one batched job to a real IBM backend.
 """
-real_device_15q_fidelity_v2.py

-Compares Qiskit's optimization_level=3 transpile against PSF-Zero's KAK-based compile on a 15-qubit QuantumVolume circuit, submitted as one batched job to a real IBM backend.
-"""

 import time

 from qiskit import transpile